 I have submitted my thesis, but am not graduating in the spring.
 May I participate in the Honors Ceremony?

 Students who are graduating in the fall may participate in the Honors Ceremony that follows their graduation.
-Students who are graduating in the summer may be eligible to participate in the Honors Ceremony the spring before their graduation, dependent upon GPA and the number and type of courses left to complete.
 Contact the Honors Program Administrator for more information.

 No. Students may pursue honors in only one major, though students who are double majoring may design an interdisciplinary project that draws on both majors